 Iron

 Iron is required to form red blood cells, which transport oxygen throughout the body.
-As people age, changes in the digestive system or the use of certain medications may make them more susceptible to iron deficiency anaemia.
+As people age, changes in the digestive system or the use of certain medications may make them more susceptible to iron deficiency anemia.
 Grandparents should consume 8–18 mg daily to avoid iron deficiency.

-Folate, also known as folic acid, is necessary for cognitive function and preventing chronic diseases such as heart disease and cancer.
+Folate, also known as folic acid, is necessary for cognitive function and for preventing chronic diseases such as heart disease and cancer.
 Grandparents should get 400-600 micrograms of folate every day.
 Leafy greens, beans, fortified cereals, and citrus fruits are all good sources of folate.

 Other Essential Nutrients